lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

 }
 ```

+_Easy peasy!_

-Easy peasy!
-LVGL is a simple C toolkit designed for Embedded Devices, so it needs very little memory and processing power.
+LVGL is a simple C toolkit designed for Embedded Devices, so it needs __very little memory and processing power__.
+LVGL is __self-contained__...
+Fonts and icons are bundled into the LVGL library.

 It's used on [__PineTime Smart Watch__](https://github.com/JF002/Pinetime) to render watch faces.

-LVGL doesn't run on Wayland yet...
-But we'll fix that!
+_LVGL doesn't run on Wayland yet...
+But we'll fix that!_

 Remember how we rendered a simple 2-pixel by 2-pixel bitmap by creating an OpenGL Texture with `CreateSimpleTexture2D()`?

-Let's now extend that bitmap to cover the entire PinePhone screen: 720 pixels by 1398 pixels.
+Let's extend that bitmap to cover the entire PinePhone screen: 720 pixels by 1398 pixels.

 And we create the OpenGL Texture for the entire PinePhone screen like so: [`lvgl-wayland/wayland/texture.c`](https://github.com/lupyuen/lvgl-wayland/blob/master/wayland/texture.c#L38-L72)